Chinese Parliament endorses President Xi Jinping's leadership for rare 3rd five-year term | Politics

 - China

-China's Parliament on Friday unanimously endorsed an unprecedented third five-year term for President Xi Jinping, paving the way for him to stay in power for life.
+China's ceremonial Parliament on Friday unanimously confirmed an unprecedented third five-year term for Xi Jinping as President and head of the military, paving the way for him to stay in power for life amid the slowdown of the economy and increasing tensions with the US and EU.

-Xi, 69, was re-elected by the once-in-a-five-year Congress of the ruling Communist Party of China (CPC) as its leader in October last year, becoming the first Chinese leader after the party founder Mao Zedong to continue in power beyond the two five-year terms.
+Much on the expected lines, 2,952 legislators of the National People’s Congress (NPC), often described as the rubber stamp Parliament for its routine endorsement of the Communist Party's proposals approved Xi, the 69-year-old ''core leader'', as President and the Chairman of the all-powerful Central Military Commission (CMC), the high command of the two million strong world’s largest military.
+All his predecessors retired after two five-year terms.

-China’s legislature, the National People’s Congress (NPC) often described as the rubber stamp Parliament, for its mechanical and routine endorsement of the decisions of the CPC on Friday voted on the expected lines ratifying Xi’s third term.
+But Xi will continue, perhaps for life, as a new powerful leader of the world's second-largest economy, heading the party, the military and the presidency, which observers say will have wider implications for China internally and externally, especially for the immediate neighbour India, considering the aggressive postures struck by the Chinese military in eastern Ladakh along the Line of Actual Control (LAC).

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)